 Ahh - we didn’t talk about #7 yet did we?
 But it’s also one of my favorites.

 If your first verse uses a melodic range of C to G and your pre-chorus used the same melodic range and your hook also used a range of C to G … what type of song are you probably going to have?

 A pretty boring linear song, I think!
 Rick from the Young Ones said it the best.
 Your verses are saying the following: “Why don’t you listen to me … I’m not a saucer you know!”

 But imagine if you had this type of contrast melodically.

 Imagine your verses “owned” the melodic range of C to G.

-And chorus “owned” the upper melodic range of B flat to G … giving your entire song a range of an octave and a fifth (from a lower “C” to a “G” an octave above).
+And the hook “owned” the upper melodic range of B flat to G … giving your entire song a range of an octave and a fifth (from a lower “C” to a “G” an octave above).

 Each of your sections has a “zone” where that melody “lives.”